saiyam911/learning-library/workshops/cloud-native-devops-workshop/jcs-autoscale/README.md

 To hit the application first you need to get more information about your Java Cloud Service  topology.
 You need to have a public IP address which belongs to your Load Balancer if that exists.
 Otherwise you need the IP address of the VM instance which runs one of your Managed Server.

 Go back to the browser (tab) where you opened WebLogic console.
 That page is the Java Cloud Service details page where you can check the instance topology and the public IP addresses.
 Make sure that the **Overview** is selected on the left menu.
 If you have Load Balancer then use its IP address to hit the sample application.
 If you don't have Load Balancer then use IP address of VM which runs the Managed Server.
-Even if you have Load Balancer please note the IP address of the VM hosts WebLogic for further usage.
-You will access using `ssh` to the VM to check CPU load.
 ![](images/19.ip.details.png)

 Open a browser and write the following URL: `https://<public-ip-address>/load/cpu.jsp` You should now see a simple application what will be used later for load generation.